kitsudaiki/libKitsunemimiCommon/README.md

 #### string methods

+Following functions are supported:

-The only function hier is the ability to split string at a specific character into a vector of strings or split them into a list of substring, where each substring has a maximum size.
+- split string at a specific character into a vector of strings
+- split them into a list of substring, where each substring has a maximum size
+- replace a substring within a string

 Example: